cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 ## empty cell
 In addition to custom labels the grid-template-areas property, you can use a period (.) to designate an empty cell in the grid.

+## grid-area property
+Places an item into an area by referencing the area name. e.g.
+.item1 {
+  grid-area: header;
+}
+Will put item1 into the grid-area header.